 Clear the section of loose debris and pour enough pothole repair patch until the material flush is with the rims.

 Tamp down with a handheld metal tamper until completely compacted.
 Add some hot mix asphalt and tamp until the surface of the hole is even with the rest of the pavement.
 Do the same for sunken and distressed areas in the asphalt.

 For larger areas, we recommend using a vibrating plate compactor or an asphalt roller to get an even surface.
 Allow the patch to cure for at least 24 hours and apply sealcoat for a uniform finish that protects the patch.

 Category 4: Crumbling Asphalt

 If you’re using a leaf blower and you see rocks getting blown away, your asphalt might need to be repaved.

 Depending on the extent of the actual damage, there are two options that you can choose:

-- If the damaged section is too wide and extensive for DIY repair, call a professional asphalt maintenance contractor to have the old asphalt recycled in place, or your property repaved.
+- If the damaged section is too wide, call a professional asphalt maintenance contractor to have the old asphalt recycled in place.
+Extensive damage also requires repaving.